tedng/cs55cfinal/Readme.md

-# Deploying a Static Website to AWS S3 using Jenkins or Github Actions
+# Deploying a Static Website to AWS S3 using Jenkins and Github s

-For more details: https://amlanscloud.com/jenkinsdeploys3/# cs55cfinal